boobo94/netopia-js/README.md

     email: "contact@cmevo.com", // required
     phone: "071034782", // required
-    description: "the product or service description", // required });
+    description: "the product or service description", // required },
+  {
+    // pass custom params that will be returned to you on IPN later "userId": 1,
+    "internalPaymentId": "3sad3",
+    "foo": "bar"
+  }
+);
 ```

-This method can be use to register a card, or use the alias `registerCard(amount, billing)`.
+This method can be use to register a card, or use the alias `registerCard(amount, billing, params)`.
 Is the same function.

 If your seller account has an user which is activated for token usage, you'll receive on IPN a token.
 Save it for further payments.